AnandChowdhary/writing/graduation-project.md

 However, company-wide adoption of scheduling software is troublesome.
 For end users, it requires behavioral change, such as using a different tool than they are used to [14].
 Additionally, there is no “one size fits all” solution to calendaring, because there is a wide variation in people’s meeting needs.
 For example, a professor who wants to schedule office hours with students might want students to pick their preferred meeting times, whereas a corporate executive might want to heavily control their availability times and response to meeting requests.

-#### Assistants

 Professionals who can afford to hire assistants choose to delegate the hassle of scheduling.
 In a survey of administrative assistants, all but one reported that most of their work was scheduling-related, wasting hundreds of man-hours [15].

-Regardless of whether the professional or their assistant schedules appointments, the time wasted is not insignificant.
-According to the European Commission, the average Dutch small or medium-sized enterprise (SME) employs 3.2 people [5].
-If each employee attends 7 meetings per week (which is the average for professionals), 26 otherwise productive hours are wasted every month in scheduling meetings [6].
-This costs the company over €450 in lost time, based on the average wage of €17.6 per hour [7].
-This adds up to almost €2.25 billion per year for the SME industry as a whole, and the numbers are even higher for larger enterprises.
-University of Twente, for example, employs 3,150 professionals, adding up to over €400,000 in lost time per year.

 ### Shortfalls of currently available scheduling tools